-- Part 1: There are two passages followed by two questions, one of which may be subdivided.
-The first question tests candidates' ability to select, compare and summarise specific information from both passages; the second question invites a response to the passages in a variety of forms, for example a selective summary, a letter, a report, a speech, a script of a conversation or broadcast, a continuation of a story, an expressive development of an idea in the passage, etc. - Part 2: There is one passage followed by a directed writing task in which candidates use and develop the given information in another form, for example a selective summary, a letter, a report, a speech, a script of a conversation or broadcast, a continuation of a story, an expressive development of an idea in the passage, etc.
+- Part 1: There are two passages followed by two questions.
+The first question tests candidates' ability to select, compare and summarise specific information from both passages.
+The second question invites a response to the passages in a variety of forms, for example a selective summary, a letter, a report, a speech, a script of a conversation or broadcast, a continuation of a story, an expressive development of an idea in the passage, etc. - Part 2: This is a test of usage.
+Tasks test candidates' control of grammatical structures and awareness of register and style.